mewza/freedom_pool/README.md

 LICENSE: Freeware- use it as you please.
 As is.
 Because I didn't come up with original concept, although I thought of it before I discovered someone already done it, decided to releasse my wrapper.

-It will speed up your app by about 30%, not kidding...
-Enjoy.
-D.